-Part Two – Introducing malfunctions:
+Part Two – Introducing Malfunctions:

 Profit-taking on a crisis is the thematic first serve culprit in the 2020 crisis based on similar failures to respond before it was too late.
 Uncomplicated Health Care 101 resources could not succeed for the lack of a clock and trigger and a national testing regime.
 An Ounce of Evidence (is worth thousands of pounds of opinions) by Ashish K. Jha will be an excellent place to return for useful facts and recommendations.

 The lack of critical thinking in the private and public realm regarding these two global instances (2008, 2020) is evident.
 I believe a sharp focus on malfunction and not the details of every rolling crisis should be at the core of this kind of thinking.
 The corners and edges of the American economy have become troubled assets, subject to a relief program, again.
 How do you set a piece of paper on fire?
 Edges and corners, shocking, I know, the because feds threw TARP on the 2008 fire, but it still keeps burning, albeit quietly outside of the nation’s corporate boardrooms.
-The critics of the Great Recession warned us to develop much higher sensitivity to the malfunctions of capitalism, often referring to it as the American-style.
+The Great Recession critics warned us to develop much higher sensitivity to the malfunctions of capitalism, often referring to it as the American-style.

 If this the “sensitivity” at the edge is acquired, how can it be more useful?
-Perhaps this is the time for a band of writers to create improvements among themselves as a never doubt group.
+Perhaps this is the time for a band of writers to create improvements as a never doubt group.
 I would ask individual writers to leap among the language art professions to build a reservoir of ideas so beautifully stated that it will uplift the American-spirit.

 “All journalists need to be understood in the context of action demanded in the vitally important vision of the world held by Ta Nehisi Coates.
 I spent some time with Vann R. Newkirk II, Adrienne Green, Adam Harris, Reihan Salam Gillian B White, and Matt Thompson.
 I cannot speak to Ta-Nehisis Coates’s experience.
 I can read his books or any essay and fully understand the power of his voice and my hope for his influence.
 Meet him here 2018 and here 2017.“From Writer’s Wanted